Indian state unable to obtain COVID-19 shots directly from Moderna

 Punjab, with a population of more than 27 million, has had to stop vaccination for some categories of eligible people because of non-availability of shots, having received only about 4.4 million doses from the federal government, the statement said.

-In the statement, Punjab official Vikas Garg said that the state government had also made approaches regarding the Pfizer, Johnson & Johnson and Sputnik vaccines but has yet to receive any response.
+In the statement, Punjab official Vikas Garg said that the state government had also made approaches regarding the Pfizer (PFE.N), Johnson & Johnson (JNJ.N) and Sputnik vaccines but has yet to receive any response.

 Some other Indian states, including Andhra Pradesh and Maharashtra, have said they also have insufficient supplies to inoculate those aged between 18 and 44.